-I was drawn to this style after seeing a friend wear them on repeat.
+I was drawn to this white sneaker style after seeing a friend wear them on repeat.
 I loved that they weren’t too sporty and weren’t too casual.
 They were elevated and stylish and just super, super sleek.
 I love the minimalist white I have them in and love that they aren’t overly branded.
 (You’ll notice I’m not one for logo-mania personally!)
 If you’re curious about buying a pair of Common Projects today’s post should be helpful for you.

 I truly can’t believe how much I have worn these shoes.
 The sneakers did take a bit of breaking in but once I did so they’ve been a dream ever since.
 I wear them almost always when I am traveling due to their comfort and my favorite part is that the style allows them to be worn with everything from jeans and shorts to dresses and midi skirts.